Blog

 If you have any questions please feel free to contact our offices located in Texas City and Lake Jackson, TX .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-A broken foot requires immediate medical attention and treatment.
-If you need your feet checked, contact Jack A. Sasiene, DPM from Texas.
+If you are experiencing pain in the feet or ankles, don’t join the stubborn majority refusing treatment.
+Feel free to contact Jack A. Sasiene, DPM from Texas.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our offices located in Texas City and Lake Jackson, TX .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.